sphinx-doc/sphinx/doc/templating.rst

 .. data:: file_suffix

-   The value of the builder's :attr:`out_suffix` attribute, i.e. the file name extension that the output files will get.
+   The value of the builder's :attr:`~.SerializingHTMLBuilder.out_suffix` attribute, i.e. the file name extension that the output files will get.
 For a standard HTML builder, this is usually ``.html``.

 .. data:: has_source